 To learn more about the claims process, go to the claims process on the Waitangi Tribunal website.

-To learn more about the settlement process, browse the Te Arawhiti - the Office for Māori Crown Relations website.
+To learn more about the settlement process, see the Te Arawhiti - the Office for Māori Crown Relations website.

-LINZ's work is monitored by cross business group committees to ensure that LINZ is meeting its Treaty settlement obligations.
+Our work is monitored by cross business group committees to ensure that Toitū Te Whenua is meeting its Treaty settlement obligations.
 Compliance plans are prepared and monitored for each settlement.

 Responsiveness to Māori

 Interaction with Māori claimants is largely through Te Arawhiti - the Office for Māori Crown Relations during settlement negotiation.
-Following settlement, LINZ staff interact directly with Māori claimants in accordance with a variety of settlement instruments such as rights of first refusal, consultation protocols, deeds of recognition and rights of temporary occupation.
+Following settlement, Toitū Te Whenua staff interact directly with Māori claimants in accordance with a variety of settlement instruments such as rights of first refusal, consultation protocols, deeds of recognition and rights of temporary occupation.

-LINZ recognises the Treaty of Waitangi and the Crown's obligations as Treaty partner.
-The department works to a "Responsiveness to Māori Strategy".
-For more information about the strategy, its objectives and how these are implemented, refer to LINZ's Statement of Intent in corporate publications.
+Toitū Te Whenua recognises the Treaty of Waitangi and the Crown's obligations as Treaty partner.
+We work to a "Responsiveness to Māori Strategy".
+For more information about the strategy, its objectives and how these are implemented, refer to our Statement of Intent in corporate publications.